 Got a ripe banana or two sitting around?
-These Gluten Free Banana Bars are moist and delicious.
+These decadent Gluten Free Banana Bars are moist and delicious.
 They are easy to make and even more fun to eat.
 Mix up a batch in under 45 minutes!

-These easy banana chocolate chip bars are sure to please even the pickiest dessert lover.
+These easy banana chocolate chip bars will surely please even the pickiest dessert lover.
 They are moist and so sweet.
-I even have a dairy free option for this gluten free cookie bar recipe.
-You only need to use dairy free chips!
+I even have a dairy-free option for this gluten free cookie bar recipe.
+You only need to use dairy-free chips!

 If your bananas are not ripe enough, don’t worry.
 Try one of these ideas to ripen your bananas:

-- Place your bananas on a baking sheet and bake at 225 for 20 minutes.
+- Place your bananas on a baking sheet and bake at 225º F for 20 minutes.

-- If you aren’t in a hurry, you can put your bananas in a brown paper bag and let them sit on the counter.
+- If you are not in a rush, you can place your bananas in a brown paper bag and let them sit on the counter for a few days.
 (Don’t forget to close the bag!)

 - Chocolate chips.
 Chocolate is made to go with bananas!
 You can use bittersweet, dark, or milk chocolate!